-University of Victoria Vike, Laura Mitic recently competed in the Canadian Interuniversity Cross Country Championships (CIS) in Sherbrooke, Quebec.
-The Claremont High School grad, helped the Vikes to a 4th place finish, by leading her team and finishing 8th over-all in a time of 18:42, one-minute from gold.
+University of Victoria Vikes athlete Laura Mitic recently competed in the Canadian Interuniversity Cross Country Championships (CIS) in Sherbrooke, Quebec.
+The Claremont High School grad helped the Vikes to a fourth-place finish by leading her team and finishing eighth overall in a time of 18:42, one-minute from gold.

-Because of this performance she made 2nd team All-Canadian status and helped the Vikes to a silver position in the Canada West Conference Championships.
-Although the calendar is short an actual separate, Canada West conference Championship event, the winner is named from the National Championships.
+Because of this performance, she made second-team All-Canadian status and helped the Vikes to a silver position in the Canada West Conference Championships.
+Although the calendar is short an actual separate, Canada West Conference Championship event, the winner is named from the national championships.

-Christopher Kelsall: Congratulations on your very good placement not only with your individual performance, but also as a team at the Canadian Interuniversity Sport Championships in Sherbrooke, QC.
+Christopher Kelsall: Congratulations on your very good placement not only with your individual performance but also as a team at the CIS Championships in Sherbrooke.

 Laura Mitic: Thanks!
 My team had a lot of fun in Sherbrooke and on the whole, were pretty content with our results.